k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM8_1_demo_project_setup_guidelines.md

      - Set  **TDM Environment Name** setting to **SRC**.
      - Add the system to this environment.
      - Set the version of the BILLING system to PROD.
+     - Check the **Mask Sensitive Data** checkbox.

    - TAR:

      - Set  **Environment Type** setting to **Both** to enable running Data Versioning tasks on this environment.
      - Set  **TDM Environment Name** setting to **TAR**.
      - Add the systems (products) to this environment.
      - Set the version of the BILLING system to DEV.
+     - The the Mask Sensitive Data checkbox needs to remain clear.

-​    See instructions on how to work with the TDM GUI in the following [link](/articles/TDM/tdm_gui/README.md).
+​    See instructions on how to work with the TDM Portal in the following [link](/articles/TDM/tdm_gui/README.md).

 II.